GamePress

 • The top Ice Types make good fillers, but aren't extremely note-worthy outside of Snowy weather.

-• A multitude of Pokemon can score above duo-viable DPS, so picking TDO options can be helpful for ensuring a victory.
+• A multitude of Pokemon can score above duo-viable DPS, so picking TDO options can be helpful for ensuring an easy, low-cost victory.
 Slow and steady wins the race in this case.

 • That said, front-load your DPS options to beat this dragonic orb into submission ASAP.